castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 - EditPad Lite : Optional, Alternative to Notepad for people who don't/are unable to have the JPN Language pack installed.

 If You do not have japanese language pack enabled you will still be able to use MMDA however you will come across many problems such as:
-- Retarted Skin error:
- - To fix this, use a computer with the Japanese Language Pack installed...
+- Retarted Skin error: To fix this, use a computer with the Japanese Language Pack installed...
 I think (will test on a computer with JPN Language pack installed).
 - An error saying it was unable to load textures for a model.
-(Should be a dark see-through black-ish box with Red Text.)
- - To fix this do either of:
+(Should be a dark see-through black-ish box with Red Text.): To fix this do either of:

 A. Use a computer with the Japanese Language Pack installed.